kercheval/GradleCMPlugin/README.md

 ###Lifecycle Considerations

 This plugin hooks task graph completion (which occurs right after the configuration phase of a gradle run).
-At that time, default values are assigned if not already set.
-If the variable autowrite is true, then and the build info file is created and task hooking is completed to copy the info file into specified (or default) tasks.
+If the variable autowrite is true, then the build info file is created and task hooking is completed to copy the info file into specified (or default) tasks.

 This timing has several specific implications.

-- If you are using buildinfo variables in any of your tasks, you need to ensure the references are done during the execution phase in a task or that the configuration of your task is accomplished *after* the configuration of the buildinfo task.
-Default assignment of the buildinfo variables are not done until the configuration phase is complete and the task graph creation has been completed.

 - Any gradle variables used within the buildinfo configuration block must be assigned prior to the declaration of the buildinfo block.